SachinKodagoda/ME-Test-Hotel/README.md

 ## BEM Method(Block Element Modifier Method)
-* Don't Use id for styling
+* Don't Use id for Chaining
     eg: #a_header
 * Don't use CSS Chaining
     .a .a_header